Shur (mugham)

 “Shur”(Şur) – is one of the great mughams (a multifrequency vocal-instrumental composition) and one of seven main modes in Azerbaijani music.

 This is the second mode and consists of 1-0.5-1 tone, which is created in the result of amalgamation of three tetra-chords with reach method of the first tetra-chord.
 Shur mode is the most used mode in Ashik art.
-Shur creates joyful lyrical mood at listener.
-Subgenres of Shur includes: Bardasht, Maye, Salmak, Shur-Shahnaz, Busalik, Bayaty-Turk, Shikasteyi-Fars, Mubarriga, Ashiran, Semai-Shams, Hijaz, Shakh Khatai, Sarenj, Gemengiz, Nishibi-Feraz, space for Shur.
+Shur creates a joyful lyrical mood for the listener.
+Subgenres of Shur include: Bardasht, Maye, Salmak, Shur-Shahnaz, Busalik, Bayaty-Turk, Shikasteyi-Fars, Mubarriga, Ashiran, Semai-Shams, Hijaz, Shakh Khatai, Sarenj, Gemengiz, Nishibi-Feraz, space for Shur.
 Mugams relating to the Shur are: Shahnaz, Sarenj, Arazbary, Osmani, Rahab, Neva.

 In comparison with Shur of the beginning of the 20th century, in the modern Shur many parts are not used.
 Modern Shur consists of parts (shobe) such as Maye, Kur-Shahnaz, Bayati-Kurd, Shikesteyi-fars, Mubarriga, Semayi-shems, Hijnaz, Sarenj and Nishibi-feraz.
 Some performers of Shur use little parts such as Buselik, Ashiran and Shah Khatai.

 Maximally shortened kind of Shur destgah includes 8 main parts: Berdasht, Maye, Shur-Shahnaz, Bayati-Turk, Shikesteyi-fars, Semayi-shems, Hijaz and Sarenj.
-These parts play a function of “bearing components” of the whole construction in the modern level and make a mode “skeleton” of the composition.
+These parts play a function of "bearing components" of the whole construction in the modern level and make a mode "skeleton" of the composition.

 There is also maqam Shur in Azerbaijani music.
 Mughams such as Shahnaz, Bayati-Kurd, Nava, Azerbaijani national songs and dance melodies and also Shur are based in this maqam.

 Azerbaijani composer Fikret Amirov composed “Shur” mugham on the basis of this Shur.
 A documentary of the same name, shot in 1967 by AzTV, is dedicated to “Shur” mugham.